grey-fish/grey-fish.github.io/Bandit/Level1-4.md

 <br/>

 ## Level 2
-Quest: The password for the next level is stored in a file called spaces in this filename located in the home directory
+<span id=purple>Quest:</span> The password for the next level is stored in a file called spaces in this filename located in the home directory
 <br/><br/>
 ### Solution 2